-It should be noted that the results generated by the sensitizations presented above only produce the effects of unrealized gains or losses in the items of Exchange differences and gain (loss) from Inflation-adjusted units.
+It should be noted that the results generated by the sensitizations presented above only produce the effects of unrealized gains or losses in the items of Exchange Differences and Income from Inflation-adjusted Units.
 Therefore, the above does not affect the objective of hedging the Company's cash flow, since, by having an indexation polynomial for the readjustment of the technical fare, it fulfills the function of partial hedging, making it possible to mitigate the effects on the operating cash flow of the macroeconomic variables analyzed above, included in the polynomial, generating a fit for Metro's cash flow.